Tag Archives: sig sauer

 I replaced the factory preset data that came set for a .308 175gr SMK, and entered in all the data for the 6mm GT I was planning on shooting.
 All the data is easily entered via the BDX app, and no sooner had I input my data, the Kilo synced everything up with the tap of a button.

-The AB calculator uses a bluetooth wind-speed anemometer to capture the speed of the wind, temperature, humidity, angles, and all the other pertinent information is captured and fed into the system.
 One slight complaint I had was from the wind meter itself, it measures the wind just fine.
-But the direction of the wind has to be put in either through the app on your phone (faster) or you can also do it through a quick access menu on the Kilo itself.
+But the direction of the wind has to be put in either through the app on your phone (fastest way).
+Or you can also do it through a quick access menu on the Kilo itself.
 The quick switching nature of the wind makes me wonder how challenging that data point might be to maintain accurate.
 I was hoping there was a way to index the wind direction using the compass heading from the GPS.

 There are a great deal of customizable options to change how the data is conjured before your eye.
 The heads up display menu was clear and quick to cycle through despite having to do everything using only the two external buttons on the binos.
 I have used AB for some time, so my confidence in the ballistic calculations were good.
 I wanted to see how the interface with the Kilo lined up, to see if it was as simple as point, laze, and shoot.